In a recent newsletter ethicist Christopher Bauer discusses why "soft skills" training is important and why ignoring it might cost businesses.

 We knew that we needed to demonstrate and shine a brighter spotlight on our commitment to high ethical standards.
-So, we launched the Torch Awards program to recognize businesses that were intentionally pursuing the highest standards of organizational ethics – putting high character into action.
+So, in 1994 we launched the Torch Awards program to recognize businesses that were intentionally pursuing the highest standards of organizational ethics – putting high character into action.
 Over the years, a commonality among our Torch Award recipients became clear – each valued leadership character ethics and ethical enterprising as vital traits in their organizations.

 Armed with this information, we set out to create a better roadmap to more intentionally transfer the essential disciplines of personal and public integrity.
 This resulted in our adoption of the 20 defined leadership character ethics in the UncommonSense™ Framework, and the six TRUST! principles in the EthicalEnterprises™ Framework.
 These frameworks have become the roadmap, the inspiration and the foundation for the BBB Center for Character Ethics.